 First published 1978.

-Published in Penguin Books April 1979 with a cover illustration by Peter Cross.
+Published by Penguin Books April 1979 with a cover illustration by Peter Cross.